tomascarreira/riposte/README.md

 A server that allows clients to specify the response code that the server will return.

-This could be useful for testing the logic of a client for rare or difficult to set up status code.
+This could be useful for testing the logic of a client for rare or difficult to set up client-server interactions.

 ## Instalation